Venafi/ecosystem-docs/docs/Developers/Design-Patterns/For-Issuer/1-requirements-issuer.md

 - Provide comprehensive [logs](https://kubernetes.io/docs/concepts/cluster-administration/logging/) and metrics for diagnostic purposes
 - Provide complete/appropriate documentation online and via CRDs

-Conforming to the these requirements will **greatly** enhance the user experience, providing additional value to teams and organizations.
+Conforming to the these requirements will **greatly** enhance the user experience, providing additional value to teams and organizations whilst paving the way to [certification](../../../Certification/TLS-Protect-For-Kubernetes/1-tlspk-certification-intro/) of your solution.

 ## Success Stories